List of Australia One Day International cricket records: Highest successful run chases

 South Africa claims the highest successful run chase in ODI cricket when they scored 9/438 chasing a target of 435 runs.
 This came during the final ODI match of Australia's tour of South Africa in 2005–06 at Wanderers Stadium in Johannesburg.
 The fourth ODI of the 2018–19 series against India saw Australia achieve their highest successful run chase in the format.
 Set 359 for victory at Punjab Cricket Association IS Bindra in Mohali, Australia reached the target with 13 balls to spare.

 Fewest runs in an innings

 The lowest innings total scored in ODI cricket came in the third ODI of Sri Lanka's tour of Zimbabwe in April 2004.
 Zimbabwe in the first innings was bowled all out for 35 runs.
 This record was equalled in February 2020 in the final match of the Nepal Tri-Nation Series where the hosts bowled out the United States.
 Australia's lowest total of 70 has been set twice.
 The first came during the second ODI against England in 1977 and again eight years later during the 1985–86 Australian Tri-Series against New Zealand.

+Most runs conceded in an innings

+Australia conceded the highest total of 481 against England in 2018.
+At that time, It was highest One Day International score for any team later it was broken by England once again by scoring 498 against Netherlands in 2022.